-We need to define the function again, to get rid of the is\challenge\request-decorator of the HOTP-Token
+We need to define the function again, to get rid of the is_challenge_request-decorator of the HOTP-Token classmethod test_config(params=None)

 - passw password, which might be pin or pin+otp - options dictionary of additional request parameters

 This method is used to test the token config.
 Some tokens require some special token configuration like the SMS-Token or the Email-Token.
 To test this configuration, this classmethod is used.